-- Voluntary Pre-Kindergarten: This free program is designed to prepare 4-year-old children for kindergarten and build the foundation for their educational success.
-VPK is available to all 4-year-olds born on or before September 1 who reside in Florida, regardless of family income.
-Four-year-old children with birthdays from February 2 through September 1 are eligible to enroll in VPK that year, or postpone it to the next.
-Children participating in VPK receive 540 instructional hours when participating in a School-Year program and each class is limited to 20 students.
-Families can register online or in person via the ELC’s self-service kiosks within our community-based locations in Riviera Beach, Palm Springs, and/or Belle Glade.
-This is a great opportunity for 4-year-olds (or 5-year-olds, if they have not already registered/began attending Kindergarten) to get ready academically, socially and emotionally for kindergarten.
-And it's FREE!
-Call the Early Learning Coalition at 561-514-3300 or visit their website for a list of required documents to complete your application.
+- Voluntary Pre-Kindergarten: This free program is designed to prepare children academically, socially and emotionally for kindergarten and build the foundation for their educational success.
+It is available to 4-year-olds born on or before Sept.
+1 who reside in Florida, regardless of family income.
+Four-year-old children with birthdays from Feb.
+2 through Sept.
+1 are eligible to enroll that year or can postpone it to the next.
+Children receive 540 instructional hours when participating in a school-year program with each class limited to 20 students.
+Families can register online or in person via the Early Learning Coalition of Palm Beach County's self-service kiosks in Riviera Beach, Palm Springs and Belle Glade.
+Call the coalition at 561-514-3300 or visit its website for a list of required documents to complete your application.

-- Early Head Start & Head Start: These programs serve children 0-3 and 4-5, respectively.
-To be eligible, a child’s family must meet current Federal Poverty Guidelines, or the child must be in the foster care system.
-Families can download the application through Lutheran Services of Florida, which oversees the program in Palm Beach County, or call 561-233-1600.
-The Early Learning Coalition also offers Early Head Start (children 0-3) services.
-For more information, contact ELC at 561-514-3300.
+- Early Head Start & Head Start: These programs serve children ages up to 3 and 4-5, respectively.
+To be eligible, you must meet federal poverty guidelines, or the child must be in the foster care system.
+You can download the application through Lutheran Services Florida, which oversees the program in Palm Beach County, or call 561-233-1600.
+The Early Learning Coalition also offers Early Head Start services.
+For more information, contact the coalition at 561-514-3300 or apply here.

-- Domestic Violence/Homelessness Scholarships - for children, from birth to 12 years old, who have been referred from an authorized domestic violence or homeless shelter and whose eligibility has run out.
-These children can continue in care without disruption at a CSC-approved child care site.
+- Domestic Violence/Homelessness Scholarships: For children, from birth to 12 years old, who have been referred from an authorized domestic violence or homeless shelter and whose eligibility has run out.
+These children can continue in care without disruption at a CSC-approved site.

-- Healthy Beginning Scholarships - for children, from birth through age 5, who are participating in a program within CSC’s Healthy Beginning System of Care.
+- Healthy Beginning Scholarships: For children, from birth through age 5, who participate in a program within CSC’s Healthy Beginning System of Care.

-- Relative Caregiver Scholarships - for children, from birth through 12, who live with a relative caregiver (grandparent, aunt, uncle, etc.), who are referred by Legal Aid of Palm Beach County.
+- Relative Caregivers Scholarships: For children, from birth through 12, who live with a relative caregiver (grandparent, aunt, uncle, etc.), who are referred by Legal Aid Society of Palm Beach County.

-Once approved for this assistance, families will receive a certificate that can be used at a child care site that participates in CSC’s Strong Minds Network.
+Once approved, families receive a certificate to be used at a site that participates in CSC’s Strong Minds.

-Families who are unsure of what child care assistance they may be eligible for should contact the Early Learning Coalition for guidance.
-ELC also can provide resource and referral information for families paying privately for care.
+Families who are unsure of what assistance they may be eligible for should contact the Early Learning Coalition for guidance.
+The coalition also can provide resource and referral information for families paying privately for care.